25 | Reset: What Becomes Available When You Choose to Dissolve

 When the Snow Globe Shakes

-Many of the people I work with arrive not fully decided.
+Many of the people who come to me arrive not fully decided.
 They are already in between.
 Something has begun to shift, and they sense it before they can name it.
 If you are reading this and something in your chest just recognized itself, that is not a problem.
-It is the beginning.
+It is a beginning.

-When they describe ceremony afterward, they reach for the same language neuroscientist Robin Carhart-Harris's patients used in his landmark 2017 study: "defragged."
+When they describe the ceremony afterward, they reach for the same language neuroscientist Robin Carhart-Harris's patients used in his landmark 2017 study: "defragged."
 "Rebooted."
 "Reset."
 He describes it as shaking a snow globe.
-The settled patterns are disturbed, and in the days that follow, the snow can resettle into new configurations.
-Research shows psilocybin keeps the brain in this open state for approximately two weeks.
-I explored this in Nonlocal Consciousness, my deep dive into what psychedelic research reveals about the nature of mind.
+The settled patterns are disturbed, and in the days that follow, the snow can reconfigure.
+Psilocybin holds the brain in this open state for approximately two weeks.
+What astonishes me, every time, is how precisely this mirrors what happened to me on the trail.
+Months of dissolution.
+And then the slow, deliberate resettling.
+Nonlocal Consciousness goes deeper into what psychedelic research reveals about the nature of mind.

 But the sacrament is one form of reset among many.
-Not every reset requires a molecule.
+Not every reset requires a substance.
 Some require a mountain.
 Some require silence.
+Some require the courage to sit in a room with yourself and not reach for anything.

 This is why I keep my one-on-one commitments to two or three months at a time.
 Work together, integrate, reset between seasons.
-At each review, we look at what type of reset is being asked next.
+At each review, we look at the type of reset being requested next.

 The Spectrum of Reset: How to Begin

-Nobel laureate Ilya Prigogine showed that systems pushed to their edge can reorganize into something more alive.
+There is a principle in physics that changed how I understand everything I have witnessed in ceremony and on the trail.
+Nobel laureate Ilya Prigogine found that systems pushed to their edge do not simply break.
+They can reorganize into something more alive.
 I explored this in Hyparxis.
 The practice is Self-Remembering, learning to witness your own life as it unfolds.
-Resets exist at every scale, and you are already practicing some of them.
+You are already practicing some of what follows.
 The invitation is to do it on purpose.

 Resets exist at every scale.

 • Between words.
-Pause before you speak.
+The silence before you speak.
 Just long enough to notice whether what is about to come out is habitual or chosen.

 • Between days.
+The room before the screen lights up.
 No screen before bed.
 Wake without reaching for the phone.
+Let the first minutes belong to you, not to someone else's urgency.

 • Between weeks.
 One day that belongs to nothing productive.
 No agenda.
 Walk without destination.
 The ancients called it Sabbath.
 You can call it whatever you want.
 Just protect it!